Amazon defeats union push in Alabama, but Seattle-area labor leaders say the fight’s not over

 Amazon scored a resounding victory Friday in a union vote at its Bessemer, Alabama, warehouse.
 But Seattle-area labor leaders say they’re not done fighting to organize Amazon workers.

-Though not every vote was counted, more than half of the 3,215 workers who voted in the election to decide whether to form a union cast a “no” vote and Amazon’s margin of victory exceeded the number of challenged ballots.
-The final preliminary tally was 1,798 votes against unionizing versus 738 votes in favor of the union.
+Though not every vote was counted, more than half of the 3,041 workers who voted in the election to decide whether to form a union cast a “no” vote and Amazon’s margin of victory exceeded the number of challenged ballots.
+The final preliminary tally was 1,798 votes against unionizing versus 738 votes in favor of the union, according to the National Labor Relations Board.

 The monthslong union fight in Alabama, though, galvanized Amazon workers and labor groups around the country, prompting a surge in interest in union organizing at other Amazon facilities.